Rhapsody (video game series)

 The first two games were released on the PlayStation, whereas the latter was for the PlayStation 2.
 Until 2023, only Rhapsody was translated to English, and was published by Atlus in 2000.
 The other two games' scripts have been translated to English by fans.
-Official localizations of Rhapsody II: Ballad of the Little Princess and Rhapsody III: Memories of Marl Kingdom were announced by NIS America on January 30, 2023 as a part of Rhapsody: Marl Kingdom Chronicles, scheduled for a mid-2023 release.
+Rhapsody II: Ballad of the Little Princess and Rhapsody III: Memories of Marl Kingdom were released as part of Rhapsody: Marl Kingdom Chronicles in August 2023.
+All three titles were eventually ported to PC via Microsoft Windows, Nintendo Switch and PlayStation 5.